rudderlabs/rudderstack-docs/destinations/appcenter.md

 {% endhint %}
 {% endtab %}
 {% tab title="React Native" %}
-To add AppCenter to your ReactNative project:
+To add AppCenter to your React Native project:

-Add the RudderStack-AppsCenter module to your app using :
+Add the RudderStack-App Center module to your app using :

 ```bash
 npm install @rudderstack/rudder-integration-appcenter-react-native